apptainer/singularity-admindocs/configfiles.rst

 The following are some of the configurable options:

 ``ALLOW SETUID``:
-To use containers your users will have to have access to some privileged system calls.
-One way singularity achieves this is by using `Setuid` component in the workflow.
+To use containers, your users will have to have access to some privileged system calls.
+One way singularity achieves this is by using ``Setuid`` component in the workflow.
 This variable lets you enable/disable users ability to utilize this component within Singularity.
 By default, it is set to "Yes", but when disabled, various Singularity features will not function (e.g. mounting of the Singularity